-'Blood everywhere': 80 sheep dead after dog attack in rural Hawke's Bay
+80 sheep dead after dog attack in Fernhill, rural Hawke's Bay

 "There was blood everywhere and from the marks on the sheep and the mess left behind I could tell it was a dog attack because it's something I've sadly seen before."

-Payne said that they have arranged for early morning patrols to be taken over the long weekend and is informing the owner that this will be occurring.
+Payne said they have arranged for early morning patrols over the long weekend and will inform the owner of this.

-"The reason for the patrol is to be proactive and try and find the dogs involved in the attack in the act."
+"The reason for the patrol is to be proactive and try to find the dogs involved in the attack in the act."

-He said with dog attacks on sheep becoming a common occurrence in areas where there is a mix of rural and urban, people need to be aware dogs still can portray a violent nature.
+He said with dog attacks on sheep becoming common in areas where there is a mix of rural and urban, people need to be aware dogs still can portray a violent nature.

 "We must never forget that a dog is a descendant of the wolf.
 They are simply a wild canine predator domesticated," he said.